gdsc-fetju/api-collection/CONTRIBUTING.md

 ---
 ```

-- Raise your PR a nd wait for it to get merged.
+- Raise your PR and wait for it to get merged.

 ---